spectrocloud/librarium/docs/docs-content/troubleshooting/edge.md

 3. Select the **Cluster Profile** that you want to use for your Edge cluster.

-4. Click on the BYOOS layer to access it's YAML configuration.
+4. Click on the BYOOS layer to access its YAML configuration.

 5. Add the following configuration to the YAML to enable TRIM operations on encrypted partitions.